dannaux/rn-login-example/README.md

 Trying to use KeyCloack as a login server for a React Native app.

+This code is based on [react-native-login](https://github.com/ak1394/react-native-login), but copied to the version I am working with.

 ## Setup

 1. Connected android device (One Plus 3000, but that is irrelevant)